The following principles and guidelines were approved by the Annual General Meeting on May 16, 2011.

 - The fixed salary is revised yearly and based on the executive’s competence and area of responsibility.

-- The variable salary may not exceed 50 percent of the fixed salary and is.
+- The variable salary may not exceed 50 percent of the fixed salary and is calculated according to a combination of results achieved and individual performances.

 - Other benefits shall only constitute of a limited amount in relation to the total remuneration and shall correspond to local practice.